pedrominicz/pedrominicz.github.io/unify.hs.md

 Unbound variables are left untouched.

-(`traverse` is like `map`, but it carries monadic side-effects with each computation.
+(`traverse` is like `map`, but it carries monadic side effects with each computation.
 If you are not familiar with with `Traversable` you should look into it, its currently my favorite typeclass.)

 Finally, we can define `unify`: